ngys9919/bells-test-4/README.md

 Using MongoDB to store our database:

--XYZ : represents the entire company database\
+- company-xyz : represents the entire company database\
 employee collection: represents the documents related to employees\
+contact collection: represents the documents related to contact\
 supervisor collection: represents the documents related to supervisor\
 taskforce collection: represents the documents related to taskforce